robric/wiki-contrail-controller/RBAC.md

 Multi-tenancy knob must be removed from configuration files for RBAC to take effect.
 If multi-tenancy flag is present in configuration file, aaa-mode setting will be ignored.

 ## cloud_admin_role
-By definition a user with cloud admin role has full access to everything.
-Name of this role is configured by **cloud_admin_role** in API server.
-BY default this is equal to "admin".
+User with cloud admin role has full access to everything.
+Name of this role is configured by **cloud_admin_role** knob in API server.
+By default this is set to "admin".
 This role must be configured in keystone.

+## /etc/neutron/api-paste.conf
+Contrail RBAC is based on user token received in _X-Auth-Token_ header in API requests.
+To force neutron to pass actual user token in requests to Contrail API server, following change in /etc/neutron/api-paste.conf is needed.

+    keystone = user_token request_id catch_errors ....
+    ...
+    ...
+    [filter:user_token]
+    paste.filter_factory = neutron_plugin_contrail.plugins.opencontrail.neutron_middleware:token_factory

 # Utilities
 ## rbacutil.py